jimmyangel/hildemorin/content/blog/2018-04-01-fiber-bowls-tutorial-section-3-of-4.md

 Now onto the design: Cover pieces of fabric you’ll be using for this with fusible web.

-Apply fusible inside your bowl per your design.
+Apply fabric with fusible inside your bowl per your design.
 My design consists of concentric light swirls.

 For this I cut narrow strips of fabric that I fuse along the circles I have marked on my bowl.
 It is all in the details!
 Adding very narrow strips creates depth and dimension to your design.